-No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years.
+No matter or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.

-Likely developments
+Likely Developments

-The company expects to maintain the present status and level of operations.
+The Company expects to maintain the present status and level of operations.

-Environmental regulation
+Environmental Issues

-The company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory.
+The Company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory.

-Dividends paid, recommended and declared
+Dividends Paid, recommended and declared

-No dividends were paid or declared since the start of the year.
+No dividends were paid or declared since the start of the financial year.
 No recommendation for payment of dividends has been made.

-Indemnification of officers
+Indemnification of Officer

-No indemnities have been given or insurance premiums paid, during or since the end of the year, for any person who is or has been an officer of the company.
+No indemnities have been given or insurance premiums paid, during or since the end of the year, for any person who is or has been an officer of the Company.

-Indemnification of auditors
+Indemnification of Auditor

-No indemnities have been given or insurance premiums paid, during or since the end of the year, for any person who is or has been an auditor of the company.
+No indemnities have been given or insurance premiums paid, during or since the end of the year, for any person who is or has been an auditor of the Company.